 No third-party data breach is completely avoidable, but it is possible to mitigate its impact if the right steps are taken in advance.
 Consider multiple inputs to your vendor tiering process.
 Assess vendors on different criteria depending on their tier and criticality.
 Monitor for activity regularly.
 And, mind the 4th and Nth parties in your ecosystem.
 With this, you will have a sound response plan in place.

 Need to stay ahead of breaches like that affecting Accellion’s customers?
-A great place to start is by checking out our best practices guide: Five Steps to Proactive Third-Party Risk Management.
+A great place to start is by checking out our best practices guide, Navigating the Vendor Risk Lifecycle: Keys to Success at Every Stage.

 Prevalent also offers solutions and services that can activate each of the strategies covered in this post.
 Request a demo of our third-party risk management solutions to discuss how we can help you tackle your specific TPRM challenges.